netdata/netdata/docs/Running-behind-h2o.md

 -   `http://netdata.example.com/netdata/server1/` to reach Netdata on `198.51.100.1:19999`
 -   `http://netdata.example.com/netdata/server2/` to reach Netdata on `198.51.100.2:19999`

-### Encrypt the communication between Nginx and Netdata
+### Encrypt the communication between H2O and Netdata

 In case Netdata's web server has been [configured to use TLS](/web/server/README.md#enabling-tls-support), it is necessary to specify inside the H2O configuration that the final destination is using TLS.
 To do this, change the